Brigid Brannagh

-Brigid Brannagh (born August 3, 1972) is an American actress.
-She has been credited as Brigid Brannagh, Brigid Brannah, Brigid Brannaugh, Brigid Walsh, and Brigid Conley Walsh.
+Brigid Brannagh (born Brigid Conley Walsh; August 3, 1972) is an American actress.
+She is best known for her role as Pamela Moran in the Lifetime series Army Wives.
+She also appeared in The WB series Angel and the Hulu series Runaways.

 Early life and education

 Born in San Francisco, California, Brannagh is of Irish ancestry.
 She is the fourth child of nine children.
 She began auditioning for roles around age 13.

 Career

 She is a frequent guest star on various television programs, including a recurring role on CSI: Crime Scene Investigation, playing serial felon Tammy Felton in the first and second seasons.
 She starred in Kindred: The Embraced and Over There.
 She also had the recurring role of Virginia Bryce, Wesley Wyndam-Pryce's girlfriend, during the second season of Angel.

 In 1999, Brannagh guest starred on a season 2 episode of the TV series Charmed ("That Old Black Magic") as an evil witch named Tuatha.

-In 1991 and 1992 she was featured in the Fox sitcom True Colors about an interracial family.
+In 1991 and 1992, she was featured in the Fox sitcom True Colors about an interracial family.

-In 2003 Brannagh played the part of "Ruby" in the Star Trek: Enterprise episode "First Flight".
+In 2003, Brannagh played the part of "Ruby" in the Star Trek: Enterprise episode "First Flight".

 In 2007, she landed a role in the Lifetime series Army Wives, in which she portrayed Pamela Moran for six seasons until Spring 2012.

-She starred in Hallmark movie Crush on You, which aired in June 2011 and in independent movie Not That Funny.
+She starred in Hallmark movie Crush on You, which aired in June 2011 and in an independent movie Not That Funny.

-Soon after leaving Army Wives, Brannagh joined the cast of the proposed ABC drama series Gilded Lillys as Elizabeth, the matriarch of the Lily family.
+Soon after leaving Army Wives, Brannagh joined the cast of the proposed ABC drama series Gilded Lilys as Elizabeth, the matriarch of the Lily family.
 The show began filming in March 2012 in Boston after being ordered in late January.
-Gilded Lillys was created and produced by Shonda Rhimes.
+Gilded Lilys was created and produced by Shonda Rhimes.
 However, ABC did not pick up the series.

-From 2017 to 2019 Brannagh portrayed Stacey Yorkes in the Hulu television series Runaways.
+From 2017 to 2019, Brannagh portrayed Stacey Yorkes in the Hulu television series Runaways.